powsybl/powsybl.github.io/docs/iidm/exporter/iidm.md

 ## iidm.export.xml.skip-extensions
 The `iidm.export.xml.skip-extensions` property is an optional property that defines whether the XIIDM exporter skips exporting the network extensions or not.
 Its default value is `false`.
 This property is deprecated since v2.4.0.
-Use the `iidm.export.xml.export-mode` property instead.
+Set the `iidm.export.xml.extensions` to an empty string instead.
+This property have been removed in v3.3.0.

 # Maven configuration
 To support IIDM-XML files, add the following dependencies to the `pom.xml` file.